 If you have been injured in an auto accident, you have rights that need to be protected.
 If the accident was caused by someone else's carelessness, the law allows you to recover compensation for your injuries and other losses.

-Call (941) 218-8220 to talk to a lawyer today.
+Call (941) 218-8220 to talk to a lawyer today or contact us online.

 Do not speak to the insurance company adjuster or give any statement before you have spoken with an experienced personal injury attorney.
 Insurance companies will typically ask you to give them a recorded statement.
 If you haven't had the chance to fully evaluate your damages, any statements you make can hurt your injury case.

 Insurance companies often look to "close the deal" before you get legal advice.
 If the insurance company can't dispose of your case cheap and fast, it will try to obtain as much information from you as it can before you've had a chance to speak to an accident lawyer.
 Anything you say can be used by the insurance company to damage your case.

 At Michael L. Morgan Law Group, we believe that you deserve to know the tricks insurance adjusters will use to minimize or settle your case for less than what you are entitled to.
 We offer a free initial consultation to give you the information you need to level the playing field and obtain the compensation you deserve.

 Statute of Limitations

 If you have been injured in a car accident and plan to file a lawsuit, it's important to keep in mind the statute of limitations for the state you will be filing your lawsuit in.
 A statute of limitations is the law that governs how long after your car accident you may file a personal injury lawsuit.